Friday, December 26, 2008

-This is a veganized version of a not-too-sweet coffee-flavored coffee cake that I've been making for years (started out with a non-vegan recipe) and make for every Christmas breakfast (and my adult kids carry on with the tradition, too).
+This is a veganized version of a not-too-sweet coffee-flavored coffee cake that I've been making for years (started out with a non-vegan recipe in Sunset magazine) and make for every Christmas breakfast (and my adult kids carry on with the tradition, too).
 It's delicious!

 THE CAKE BATTER:

 1/2 cup (4 oz.) medium-firm regular tofu (or firm to extra-firm silken tofu)

 1 tablespoon Ener-G or Orgran No-Egg egg replacer powder

 1/3 cup vegan butter (try my homemade palm oil-free vegan Buttah)

 2 tablespoons dark roast,good-quality instant coffee granules OR 1 tablespoon espresso powder